• Skip to main content

 Passionfruit ice cream, also known as maracuya ice cream takes this bright tropical flavor and adds a delicious creamy element.
 To keep things clean and fresh I have made this Philadelphia-style ice cream without any eggs.
 And I've strained and cooked down the passion fruit pulp for maximum passion fruit flavor.

 Hungry for more passion fruit desserts?
-Why not try my passion fruit coulis, passion fruit cheesecake, passion fruit curd, passion fruit panna cotta (recipe coming soon!) or passion fruit pavlova (recipe coming soon).
+Why not try my passion fruit coulis, passion fruit cheesecake, passion fruit curd, passion fruit panna cotta or passion fruit pavlova (recipe coming soon).

 Ingredients